MasterKale/SimpleWebAuthn-homepage/docs/packages/browser.md

 ### `startRegistration()`

-**Registration** is analogous to new account creation.
+"Registration" is analogous to new account creation.
 The front end uses the following methods from this package to accomplish this:

 ```js
 import { startRegistration } from '@simplewebauthn/browser';